 In 1919 at the request of President Wilson the King Crane Commission was set up to find out what the inhabitants of the Middle East wanted.
 It was clear they did not want the Zionist project.
 Publication of this report was delayed until after the Mandate had been agreed and like McMahon’s promise to Hussein, swept under the carpet

 In 1919 Balfour commented that ‘Palestine presented a unique situation.
 We are dealing not with the wishes of an existing community but are consciously seeking to re-constitute a new community and definitely building for a numerical majority in the future’

 Christian Zionism was not just important at the time of the writing of the Balfour Declaration.
 They are a major political component in the US support of Israel today, See the Haaretz analysis by Alison Kaplan Sommer Armageddon?
 Bring It On: The Evangelical Force Behind Trump’s Jerusalem Speech.
-If he was hoping it would help elect Roy Moore in Alabama it has not worked.
-Or as Offri Ilany describes Zionism as a global ideology espoused and funded by Christians.
+If he was hoping it would help elect Roy Moore in Alabama it did not work.
+Or Offri Ilany describing Zionism as a global ideology espoused and funded by Christians.